argodev/syntheticpcap/README.md

 It generates completely random MAC addresses and IP addresses.
 Any similarities between the addresses generated and real-life are completely conincidental.

+## pcap anonymizer

+Reads in a pcap and produces a new pcap with similar properties execpt that:
+- MAC addresses have been randomized
+- IP addresses have been randomized
+- All data in requests (L5+) is randomized
+- Optionally shift date/timestamps